 In one word – Teams.
 Microsoft Teams is a task-focused, Office 365-oriented, collaborative platform designed around productivity.
 Let’s take a look at how Teams pushes the borders one step further in comparison to Skype for Business:

-Channels – Channels are dedicated sections within a team to keep conversations organised by specific topics, projects, disciplines—whatever works best for you.
+Channels are dedicated sections within a team to keep conversations organised by specific topics, projects, disciplines - whatever works best for you.
 Conversely, SfB allows groups and although you can send a group message you can’t distinguish between “topics”.

 Want to see how Teams and other Microsoft technologies can transform your business?
-Take a look at our upcoming events: www.gcicom.net/events/
+Get in touch for a free consultation and demo at firstname.lastname@example.org.